apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

             # Configures the NLP provider component of IBM RPA.
 You can disable it by specifying 0. https://www.ibm.com/docs/en/rpa/21.0?topic=platform-configuring-rpa-custom-resources#basic-setup
             nlp:
               replicas: 1

+      # Section for IBM Business Automation Manager Open Editions
+      bamoe:
+        # Set to false if you don't want to install (or remove) BAMOE
+        enabled: true

       # Section for Asset Repository
       asset_repo: